 The corner squares on a tallit were originally intended to reinforce the garment and keep the tzitzit strings from tearing it, so on most commercial tallitot they are on the back.
 But they have increasingly become another design element to enhance the theme such as “seasons of the year” or “matriarch names.”

-All of the designs shown here were made for other customers and will give you some ideas.
+All of the designs shown here will give you some ideas.
 Simply changing the fabric and thread colors can make the same design completely different.
 I may be able to duplicate a set, provided I have more of the same silk available.
 On the right hand menu, there is a link to “design collections,” which shows many of the most popular design categories.
 The “new designs” link is to recently digitized files.

 If you are interested in having an atarah and/or set of corners custom embroidered, please fill out the Embroidery Order Form and I will get back in touch with you as soon as I can.
 Please visit the FAQ page where you will find answers to the questions most often asked.
 This will save a lot of time in replying to specific questions in your email.